sibelius/dokku-custom-procfile-plugin/README.md

 For instance, you want to run your web server in a different app from the celery tasks

 # Usage
-set a environment var for a given app PROCFILE="web: gunicorn -b \"0.0.0.0:$PORT\" -w 4 manage:app"
+set a environment var for a given app PROCFILE='web: gunicorn -b "0.0.0.0:\$PORT" -w 4 manage:app'